maxstrauch/theia/README.md

 The Theia download can be found [here (with additional pieces of information)](#download) or [directly downloaded here](/dist/theia.jar?raw=true).

 In my current theorectial computer science course we are talking about register machines.
 A register machine consists of registers `x1 ... xk` and executes statements which change the numerical values of this registers.
 They are "programmed" by the languages LOOP, WHILE and GOTO which have different features.
-Due to the fact that I really like designing programming languages and like dealing with parsers, lexers and acceptors I wrote a litte application which executes this programs.
+Due to the fact that I really like designing programming languages and like dealing with parsers, lexers and acceptors I wrote a litte application which executes those programs.

 The mandatory faculty example might look like (in the `LOOP` language):